mattermost/docs/source/administration/devops-command-center.rst

 **Browsing related channels**

 Incident members see a link to the incident channel at the bottom of the incident details.
 Clicking the channel name navigates to the incident channel.
-This section is omitted when the active user is not an incident member.
+This section is not displayed when the active user is not an incident member.

 Exporting channels
 ^^^^^^^^^^^^^^^^^

-If your server is licensed for E20, and the channel export plugin is installed and active, navigate to **Main Menu > Incidents & Playbooks**, select an incident, and then choose **Export Incident Channel** in the top-right corner to download the contents of the incident channel as a CSV.
+If your server is licensed for E20, and the channel export plugin is installed and active, navigate to **Main Menu > Incidents & Playbooks**, select an incident, then choose **Export Incident Channel** in the top-right corner to download the contents of the incident channel as a CSV.
 The file excludes attachments, but includes system messages.

 If you have an E20 license but the channel export plugin is not installed, or the plugin is installed but not enabled, it’s not possible to select **Export Incident Channel**.

 To install and activate the plugin, navigate to the plugins menu and follow the steps provided.